raspberrypilearning/hello-world-editor/en/step_3.md

 </div>
 </div>

-In Python you can use maths operators to do sums:
+In Python you can use operators to do calculations:

 | + | add |
 | - | subtract |